 |Unknown.
 Possibly the identity given to the car used in Australia by Hailwood.||Unknown|

 Built for 1972 season.
-Champ Carr Inc (San Juan Capistrano, California) for Sam Posey (US) 1972 (second in championship), Tasman 1973 in red-and-white livery.
+Doug Champlin and Fred Carillo of Champ Carr Inc (San Juan Capistrano, California) for Sam Posey (US) 1972 (second in championship), Tasman 1973 in red-and-white livery.
 Not raced in US 1973.
 Advertised with a race ready sister car by Champ Carr 28 Jul 1973.

 To Gary Matthews (Fresno, CA) for SCCA Nationals and 'pro' series 1974.
 An article in Finish Line Magazine, March 1974 (the California Sports Car Club Regional publication), said that Mathews had bought both of Posey's TS11s and was updating them.
 His first outing was at the SCCA Cal Club Winter Sprints at Riverside 10 Feb 1974 ("the ex-Sam Posey Surtees F5000 car" The Wheel Mar 1974 p29); also in 'pro' events at Ontario 2 Sep 1974, Laguna Seca, Riverside.
 Entered by Wiley & Mathews Engineering at Ontario but Mathews at some point joined forces with Zeke Justice and they appear to have had both the complete ex-Posey car and the spare.